Information for New Postdocs

 Western Connecticut State University

-If you would like to connect with local SBU postdocs before you arrive for your position at Stony Brook for advice on housing, getting around, or anything else, e-mail the Office of Postdoctoral Affairs at email@example.com.
+If you would like to connect with local SBU postdocs before you arrive for your position at Stony Brook for advice on housing, getting around, or anything else, e-mail the Office of Postdoctoral Affairs at firstname.lastname@example.org.
 You can also visit our Facebook page.
-Once you arrive, be sure to join our postdoc mailing list and come out to networking and social events such as our monthly Postdoc Coffee the first Tuesday of each month.
+Once you arrive, be sure to attend the New Postdoc Welcome held every quarter, join our other networking events and socials, and make sure to complete the Postdoc & Research Scientist Info Form to ensure you are added to our mailing list and database.